samposm/git-guide/1-why.md

 ## Some History

 In the Hadean era, there was [RCS][h1] (released in 1982) and [CVS][h2] (1990).
 The Precambrian era was ruled by [Subversion][h3] (2000).
 These are *centralized* systems, meaning that to work as a team you need a server to host the system and everyone needs network access to the server.
 Then around 2005 we had the Cambrian explosion of *distributed* systems with [darcs][h4], [Monotone][h5], [Bazaar][h6], [git][h7], [Mercurial][h8] suddenly popping up.
 There are also some commercial systems in use.
 With a distributed system, you are free from setting up servers, and you can work on your version controlled project as easily as working with any files on your laptop.
-You still need network connection to exchange work with other, just like with files.
+You still need network connection to exchange work with others (or exchange files with a usb-memory).

-Now it's 2015, and everyone uses services like [GitHub][h9] and [Bitbucket][h10] (or perhaps [GibLab][h11] installed on a server with organization-wide access) to host and share their projects.
+Now it's 2016, and everyone uses services like [GitHub][h9], [Bitbucket][h10] or [GitLab][h11] to host and share their projects.
 And you get wifi in aeroplanes and 4G on camping trips, so we are sort of back to the centralized model (with the optional freedom of being distributed if we need it).
 But the world was a different place in 2005.

 [h1]: https://en.wikipedia.org/wiki/Revision_Control_System
 [h2]: https://en.wikipedia.org/wiki/Concurrent_Versions_System